-In preparation for fiscal 2015, the Compensation Committee requested that Compensia provide a competitive pay analysis for each Named Executive Officer using (i) compensation data developed from publicly available information (as of January 2015) of the companies included in a custom peer group (the "2015 Custom Peer Group") and (ii) compensation data for a special peer data sample of the Radford Custom Executive Compensation Survey (which includes all companies noted below in the 2015 Custom Peer Group except Amkor Technology, Inc. and Vishay Intertechnology, Inc.).
+In preparation for fiscal 2016, the Compensation Committee requested that Compensia provide a competitive pay analysis for each Named Executive Officer using (i) compensation data developed from publicly available information (as of January 2016) of the companies included in a custom peer group (the "2016 Custom Peer Group") and (ii) compensation data for a special peer data cut of the Radford Custom Executive Compensation Survey (which includes all companies noted below in the 2016 Custom Peer Group except Amkor Technology, Inc. and Vishay Intertechnology, Inc.).

-To develop the 2015 Custom Peer Group, in November 2014 the Compensation Committee reviewed the group of companies comprising the then-existing compensation peer group, with particular reference to their industry and revenues (generally 50% to 200% of our revenues), in each case based on publicly available information as of October 2014.
-Based on this review, the Compensation Committee removed LSI Corporation and Micron Technology, Inc., and added Amkor Technology, Inc. and Sanmina Corporation to the 2015 Custom Peer Group.
-The Compensation Committee removed LSI Corporation because it was acquired by Avago Technologies in May 2014, and Micron Technology, Inc. was removed because its revenues exceeded the range parameter.
-Our revenues for the trailing four fiscal quarters ending September 27, 2014, would have placed us in approximately the 66th percentile of the 2015 Custom Peer Group based on publicly available information.
-The Compensation Committee believes that the composition of the 2015 Custom Peer Group reflects an appropriate set of comparator companies for purposes of assessing our executive compensation program.
+To develop the 2016 Custom Peer Group, in February 2016, the Compensation Committee reviewed the group of companies comprising the thenexisting compensation peer group, with particular reference to their industry (i.e., business segment), revenues (generally 50% to 200% of our revenues for the trailing four fiscal quarters) and market capitalization, in each case based on publicly available information as of January 2016.
+The Compensation Committee tends to view revenue as the primary indicator of "size," since market capitalization can fluctuate due to factors unrelated to the underlying fundamentals.
+Based on this review, the Compensation Committee removed Applied Materials, Inc. and Corning Inc. from the peer group because their revenues and market capitalizations exceeded our range parameters.
+The Compensation Committee also removed Freescale Semiconductor, Ltd. because it was acquired by NXP Semiconductors N.V. and removed Broadcom Corp. due to its pending acquisition by Avago Technologies, Inc. The Compensation Committee added ARRIS International, plc and Ciena Corporation to the 2016 Custom Peer Group.
+Our revenues for the trailing four fiscal quarters ending December 26, 2015, would have placed us in approximately the

+42nd percentile of the 2016 Custom Peer Group based on publicly available information.
+The Compensation Committee believes that the composition of the 2016 Custom Peer Group reflects an appropriate set of comparator companies for purposes of assessing our executive compensation program.
-The Compensation Committee used the 2015 Custom Peer Group competitive pay analysis developed by Compensia as its reference source in analyzing the competitiveness of our Named Executive Officers' compensation.

-As compared to the 2015 Custom Peer Group, AMD's fiscal 2014 and fiscal 2015 annual revenue was approximately \$5.5 billion and \$4 billion, respectively.
+The Compensation Committee used the 2016 Custom Peer Group competitive pay analysis developed by Compensia as its reference source in analyzing the competitiveness of our Named Executive Officers' compensation.
+As compared to the 2016 Custom Peer Group, AMD's fiscal 2015 and fiscal 2016 annual revenue was approximately \$4 billion and \$4.272 billion, respectively.

-The companies comprising the 2015 Custom Peer Group are as follows:(1)
+The companies comprising the 2016 Custom Peer Group are as follows: (1)

 Company Name Revenue (\$MM)

-Applied Materials, Inc. \$8,796

-Corning Inc. \$8,794

-Broadcom Corp. \$8,235
+Sanmina Corporation \$6,238

-Symantec Corporation \$6,727
+Symantec Corporation \$6,153

-SanDisk Corp. \$6,620

-NetApp, Inc. \$6,298
+NetApp, Inc. \$5,871

-Sanmina Corporation \$6,034
+SanDisk Corp. \$5,757

-Harris Corporation \$5,012
+Harris Corporation \$5,739

-Juniper Networks, Inc. \$4,859

-Lam Research Corporation \$4,607
+Lam Research Corporation \$5,707

-Freescale Semiconductor, Ltd.(2) \$4,485

-CA Technologies \$4,456
+ARRIS International, plc \$4,960

+Juniper Networks, Inc. \$4,640

-NVIDIA Corporation \$4,404
+NVIDIA Corporation \$4,860

-Marvell Technology Group Ltd. \$3,782
+CA Technologies \$4,096

-Lexmark International Inc. \$3,676
+Lexmark International Inc. \$3,646

+ON Semiconductor Corp. \$3,520

-Amkor Technology, Inc. \$2,986
+Amkor Technology, Inc. \$3,067

+Marvell Technology Group Ltd. \$2,967

-KLA-Tencor Corporation \$2,929
+KLA-Tencor Corporation \$2,814

-ON Semiconductor Corp. \$2,898
+Ciena Corporation \$2,446

-Vishay Intertechnology Inc. \$2,463
+Vishay Intertechnology Inc. \$2,355

-Table includes source data compiled from Compensia.
-Revenue data is based on the last four quarters from September 27, 2014.
-Merged with NXP Semiconductors N.V. on December 7, 2015.
+(1) Table includes source data compiled by Compensia from publicly filed financials.
+Revenue data is based on the last four quarters from December 31, 2015 for Sanmina and as of either September 30, 2015 or October 20, 2015 for the remaining peer companies.

-Fiscal 2015 Compensation Elements
+Fiscal 2016 Compensation Elements